List of unreleased songs recorded by Pink Floyd: "She Was a Millionaire"

 "She Was a Millionaire" is a Barrett song, recorded at Abbey Road on 18 April 1967 as a possible B-side.
 Manager Peter Jenner said that the track was "the one that got away, the hit they were looking for."
 The opening lines are thought to be "She was a millionaire/She had some time to spare".
 The instrumental backing track was completed by Pink Floyd but the master tapes for the song were most likely erased.
 Elements from the song, however, would later become part of Barrett's solo song "Opel" recorded in 1969.
 Two takes were attempted as a backing track by Barrett during the sessions for the Barrett album in 1970, before Barrett added vocals.

 "Reaction in G"

 Instrumental composed as a response to the record label demands for a new single.
 It was played as a concert opener and is available on bootleg recordings of the concerts in Copenhagen, Denmark, on 13 September 1967 and Rotterdam, Netherlands, on 13 November 1967.
-A track with that title was released on the Early Years boxset.
-It is important to note, however, that the track in the boxset is most likely not "Reaction in G", as the track is in the key of G and not E, as "Reaction in G" is.
+A track with that title was released on the Early Years box set.
+The track in the box set is most likely not "Reaction in G", as the track is in the key of G and not E, as "Reaction in G" is.
 It also lacks the signature intro that is in the bootleg recordings of "Reaction in G".

 A studio version was recorded at Sound Techniques on 15 and 16 August 1967.
 An excerpt of this recording was used by Beat Club News as background music for the intro, during 1969.
 It is unknown how they obtained the tape.